Resource Governance and Concurrency¶

 {

-CpuHighWatermarkPercent = 85.0, // CPU threshold for backpressure
+CpuHighWatermarkPercent = 85.0, // If CPU > this, apply strong backpressure

-CpuSoftLimitPercent = 70.0, // CPU threshold for rate limiting
+CpuSoftLimitPercent = 70.0, // If CPU > this, gradually reduce permits

-MinAvailableMemoryMB = 512.0, // Memory threshold for throttling
+MinAvailableMemoryMB = 512.0, // Minimum free memory before aggressive throttling

 });